Skip to main content

 About May We Help

 May We Help was founded by Bill Wood, Chip’s father, in 2003 along with Bill Diemling and Bill Sand.
-Sadly, Bill Wood passed away in the fall of 2010.
-The number of people he assisted is too many to count.
-Chip continues his commitment and vision to the May We Help mission.
-A portion of net profits are donated annually.
+Sadly, Bill Wood passed away in the fall of 2010, but Chip continues his commitment and vision to the May We Help mission.
+A portion of net profits are donated annually and the number of people assisted to date is too many to count.

 Learn More